-Recommended procedures Guidelines

-It is recommended that: Further guidelines include:

-12.1 General

-Managers, superintendents or supervisors of intensive feeding systems ensure that high standards are maintained in relation to: stock handling appointment of staff competent in stockmanship training and supervision of staff.
-All personnel be responsible for the welfare of sheep and lambs within their care.
-These responsibilities include: stress avoidance and minimisation understanding and working with animal behaviour early recognition of stress and disease and the prompt initiation of appropriate remedial action.
-A person involved in handling, inspection, assessment, loading, transporting and unloading livestock be competent or be supervised by a competent person.
-All staff be aware of their responsibilities and these be clearly defined.
-Emergency contact details of the responsible officer be clearly displayed.
-All staff and visitors on site be aware of Documentation of staff responsibilities should include: job description procedure manual Occupational Health & Safety (OH&S).
-Staff should be competent in: livestock handling inspecting and assessing livestock maintaining records planning and contingency planning, including: animal health feed and nutrition requirements compliance with withholding periods stock movements to ensure journeys satisfy welfare standards and address contingencies that may arise, with consideration to extremes of weather, nature of the journey, class and condition of livestock, and time off feed and water
+- Managers, superintendents or supervisors of intensive feeding systems ensure that high standards are maintained in relation to: - stock handling - appointment of staff competent in stockmanship - o training and supervision of staff. - All personnel be responsible for the welfare of sheep and lambs within their care.
+These responsibilities include: - stress avoidance and minimisation - understanding and working with animal behaviour - early recognition of stress and disease and the prompt initiation of appropriate remedial action. - A person involved in handling, inspection, assessment, loading, transporting and unloading livestock be competent or be supervised by a competent person. - All staff be aware of their responsibilities and these be clearly defined. - Emergency contact details of the responsible officer be clearly displayed. - All staff and visitors on site be aware of

+- Documentation of staff responsibilities should include:

+- job description

+- o procedure manual

+- o Occupational Health & Safety (OH&S).

+- Staff should be competent in:

+- livestock handling

+- inspecting and assessing livestock

+- o maintaining records

+- planning and contingency planning, including:

+- animal health

+- feed and nutrition requirements

+- compliance with withholding periods

+- stock movements to ensurejourneys satisfy welfare standards and address contingencies that may arise, with consideration to extremes of weather, nature of the journey, class and condition of livestock, and time off feed and water

+- o humane destruction.

-Supporting evidence of competency should
+- Supporting evidence of competency should

-workplace health, safety, emergency and biosecurity procedures. include any of the following: induction and training - Accurate personnel records be kept. records of on-the-job training - Sheep and lambs be handled in a manner that minimises pain or injury to the animal. relevant experience Specifically: recognised training and staff training registers \circ sheep and lambs not be lifted by only a single leg, the head, ears, horns, neck, supervisor sign-off for specific tasks. tail or wool Professional development of all staff should sheep and lambs not be thrown or be encouraged. dropped - Non-compliance should be identified, sheep and lambs not be struck in an discussed with the relevant individual(s), recorded, corrected and measures put in unreasonable manner, punched or kicked place to ensure prevention in the future. dragged by one leg but may be caught Handling procedures should ensure by one leg minimisation of stress to all sheep, whether dragged by the ears, tail, or wool handled directly or indirectly. o dragged by mechanical means, except in an emergency for the minimum amount to allow safe handling, lifting, treatment or humane destruction. - Electric prodders are not be used: \circ on genital, anal, udder or facial areas \circ on sheep under three months old ${\circ}$ on sheep that are unable to move away excessively on any sheep.
-To avoid carcase and pelt damage electric prodders not be used.
+workplace health, safety, emergency and biosecurity procedures.

+- Accurate personnel records be kept.

+- Sheep and lambs be handled in a manner that minimises pain or injury to the animal.
+Specifically:

+- sheep and lambs not be lifted by only a single leg, the head, ears, horns, neck, tail or wool

+- sheep and lambs not be thrown or dropped

+- sheep and lambs not be struck in an unreasonable manner, punched or kicked

+- dragged by one leg but may be caught by one leg

+- dragged by the ears, tail, or wool

+- dragged by mechanical means, except in an emergency for the minimum amount to allow safe handling, lifting, treatment or humane destruction.

+- Electric prodders are not be used:

+- o on genital, anal, udder or facial areas

+- o n sheep under three months old

+- on sheep that are unable to move away

+- o excessively on any sheep.

+- To avoid carcase and pelt damage electric prodders not be used.